Linux Guide Navigation List | Next: Installing your OS | Back to Start

 Before you do anything else, double check and make sure you have backups of your documents, data, photos, videos, and anything else you want to keep.
 Installing a new OS will erase everything from your drive in the process.

-Now that you have your data backed up and flash drives ready to go, you'll need to change some settings so your computer will boot your Linux flash drive.<.p>
+Now that you have your data backed up and flash drives ready to go, you'll need to change some settings so your computer will boot your Linux flash drive.

 This means accessing the BIOS/UEFI, the thing that pops up with your computer brand logo before it starts booting up.
 Depending on the brand, you will need to press the ESC key, F1, F2, or another function key to open a menu that lets you change some boot and options.
-Look for a section that says BOOT, and turn off Secure Boot.
+Look for a section that says Security or Boot, and turn off Secure Boot.

 If that step gives you pause, that is an understandable response.
 That definitely sounds like something that shouldn't be messed with, right?
 It's not as hazardous as it sounds, as it basically prevents your computer from booting into something unauthorized.
 So long as you are sourcing your OS from an official source, you won't jeopardize anything.
 Some Linux distros (Debian and Fedora, for instance) work with Secure Boot, while others will have issues if you turn it on.
 For more information, the Debian wiki provides a more detailed explanation of its purpose, how it can be used on Linux, and how it can make things complicated.